 When it comes to online gambling, no state is as synonymous with the practice as New Jersey.
-In fact, the Garden State was the one that lead the charge to legalize online gambling nationwide, and won a hard-fought victory that resulted in online gambling being legalized in the state in 2013.
+In fact, the Garden State led the charge to legalize online gambling nationwide and won a hard-fought victory that resulted in online gambling being legalized in the state in 2013.

-New Jersey was one of the first to offer both regulated online casinos and sports betting, with Gov. Chris Christie signing bills to legalize online casinos and sports betting within a five year span.
-Today, the state is home to more than two dozen online casino operators, all of whom are partnered with local live casino venues.
+New Jersey was one of the first states to offer both regulated online casinos and sports betting, with Gov. Chris Christie signing bills to legalize online casinos and sports betting within a five-year span.
+Today, the state is home to more than two dozen online casino operators, all of which are partnered with land-based casinos.

 Of course, other than Nevada, New Jersey is home to the biggest number of live gambling venues, with Atlantic City often referred to as America’s Playground.
 As such, the state is able to offer many online casino and sports betting licenses, which international casino operators took full advantage of.

 If you are looking to find out more about legal online gambling in New Jersey and your betting and casino game options, keep reading and find out which operators are available and how you can access them.
 This full guide to NJ online gambling will be all you need to get involved with the top online gambling sites in the state.